hipe/tmx/lib/skylab/snag/doc/issues/055-the-API-action-narrative.md

-since the API "should" emit only structured data and not strings, the API "should not" typically need an expression agent, nor should it ever be sending strings to listeners.
+since the API "should" emit only structured data and not strings, the API "should not" typically need an expression agent, nor should it ever be sending strings to delegates.

 however, the scope at the commit at the time of this writing does not include enforcing our "new" policy of emitting only structured data from API actions (although that day is not far behind).

-hence as a segway to our new utopia, we still use expression agents in the API in conjunction with sending *strings* back to the listeners.
+hence as a segway to our new utopia, we still use expression agents in the API in conjunction with sending *strings* back to the delegates.

 but (and this is my point) we write these string sending methods by hand rather than expect that the API actions include e.g 'info string' and